autokitteh/samples/purrr/README.md

 ## Slack Usage

+Event-based, 2-way synchronization:

+- Slack channels are created and archived automatically for each PR
+- Stakeholders are added and removed automatically to/from them
+- Also: reviews, comments, threads, and emoji reactions

-Slack channels are created automatically for each PR, and stakeholders are added automatically to them.
-GitHub-to-Slack user matching is based on email addresses and case-insensitive full names.
-These channels are also un/archived automatically when the PR is closed/reopened.
+User matching between GitHub and Slack is based on email addresses and case-insensitive full names.

-Other channels that this system may use (if configured in the `autokitteh.yaml` manifest file):

-- `#purrr-log` - aggregated log of all PR activity
-- `#purrr-debug` - system warnings and errors

 Available Slack slash commands: